47 Cool Tie Dye Shirt Patterns

 Tulip Tie-Dye Kits will turn your party into the most colorful destination on the block!
 Perfect for classrooms, summer camps, family reunions, team/group events, and more, what are you waiting for?

 Ad, check price on Amazon:

 Who wouldn’t love to have a cool shirt with a yin-yang pattern in red and blue?
 You are free to pick any two-color combination, of course.
 You can even work in one color, combining it with white.

 It is hard to believe that you can turn a plain white shirt into this within a few hours, right?

 Here is a perfect way to come up with a unique Valentine’s Day gift.
 The bright yellow color, along with the white marks forming the heart design, makes the pattern even more special.

-Disney and Mickey Mouse has made their way into every field of art, craft and textile making with tie dyeing being no different.
+Disney and Mickey Mouse have made their way into every field of art, craft, and textile making, with tie dyeing being no different.
 The iconic Mickey pattern works wonders when dyed properly, especially when there is a bright white outline to make it more prominent.

 Here is a rather unique and colorful pattern with different shades of blue in the background of a bright red and traces of yellow.